Turpan: Climate

 Turpan has an extremely continental desert climate (Köppen Climate Classification BWk.
 Trewartha BWho), with long, extremely hot summers (resembling a hot desert climate or BWh) and somewhat short but very cold winters, with very brief spring and autumn in between.
 Annual precipitation is very low, amounting to only 15.7 mm.
 The monthly 24-hour average temperature ranges from −6.7 °C in January to 33.1 °C in July, or a very large seasonal variation of 39.8 C-change; the annual mean is 15.7 °C. With monthly percent possible sunshine ranging from 48% in December to 75% in September, sunshine is abundant and the city receives 2,912 hours of bright sunshine annually.

-Extremes have ranged from −28.9 °C to 49.1 °C with Sanbu to its east having recorded a national all-time record high for China at 52.2 °C, although a reading of 49.6 °C in July 1975 is regarded as dubious.
+Extremes have ranged from −28.9 °C to 49.1 °C, with Turpan Dongkan station nearby having a record high of 49.8 °C with Sanbu to its east having recorded a national all-time record high for China at 52.2 °C, although a reading of 49.6 °C in July 1975 is regarded as dubious.

 However, the high heat and dryness of the summer, when combined with the area's ancient system of irrigation, allows the countryside around Turpan to produce great quantities of high-quality fruit.